teffalump/fhir_parse_qs/README.md

 - Built-in search parameters from FHIR standard
 - Parses modifiers and prefixes

-Generally only have included Resources with maturity greater than 2.
+Generally only have included relevant Resources with maturity greater than 2.
 Some exceptions.

 #### Usage